 Manoff’s compositions include music for the Oscar-winning documentary Down and Out in the USA and Honor is so Sublime Perfection, performed at Tanglewood.
 He is currentlly working on an opera, The Trials of Katherina.

-Manoff lived in Stuttgart for many years when his former wife was a soloist with the state opera, an hour’s drive from Weil der Stadt where his opera takes place, Manoff is now based in NYC and Berlin.
-He also has an office in Canton, Ms. where he is working with the Canton Freedom House Museum and the George and Rembert Washington History Foundation and other civil rights and community development projects.
+Manoff lived in Stuttgart for many years when his former wife was a soloist with the state opera, an hour’s drive from Weil der Stadt where his opera takes place, Manoff is now based in NYC with frequent trips to Canton, MS. and New Orleans while finishing Chase the White Horse.